nuuuwan/news_lk3_data/README.md

 According to sources, it is not yet conclusive that the deaths can be directly linked to Covid-19.
 The deaths had occurred yesterday (11).

-However, authorities have mandated quarantine measures for both patients and staff members from the ward where the individual was receiving treatment.
+However, authorities have mandated quarantine measures for both patients and staff members from the ward where the individuals were receiving treatment.

 There have been a couple of deaths last year where the patients had tested positive for Coronavirus following their deaths.